BookGeneratorApp/free-hosting/README.md

 2. [Buffer](https://buffer.com/): Buffer offers a free plan for social media scheduling and analytics.

+## Free AI Chatbots:
+1. [ChatGPT](https://chat.openai.com/): ChatGPT by OpenAI is a free AI-powered chatbot that can engage in natural language conversations.

+2. [Dialogflow](https://cloud.google.com/dialogflow/): Dialogflow by Google offers a free tier for building AI chatbots and conversational interfaces.

+3. [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant/): IBM Watson Assistant provides a free version to create and deploy chatbots.

+4. [Pandorabots](https://www.pandorabots.com/): Pandorabots offers a free tier for building and deploying chatbots using AIML and other languages.

+5. [QnA Maker](https://www.qnamaker.ai/): QnA Maker by Microsoft allows users to create free AI chatbots for answering questions based on FAQs.

+6. [Flow.ai](https://flow.ai/): Flow.ai provides a free plan to build and deploy chatbots across various messaging platforms.

+7. [Tars](https://hellotars.com/): Tars offers a free trial version for creating conversational chatbots for websites and landing pages.

+8. [Landbot](https://landbot.io/): Landbot provides a free plan to create AI chatbots for lead generation and customer support.

+9. [Botpress](https://botpress.com/): Botpress is an open-source chatbot creation platform with a free version for developers.

+10. [Rasa](https://rasa.com/): Rasa is an open-source AI chatbot framework with a free version for building contextual assistants.

 ## Free Web Hosting:
 1. [InfinityFree](https://infinityfree.net/): InfinityFree offers unlimited disk space and bandwidth, supporting PHP, MySQL, and more.
 It provides a website builder and free subdomains.